 as well as markers for augmented reality capabilities, such as monitoring objects in 3D.

-What is the process of embedding the codes?
+What is the process of embedding the codes on 3D-printed objects?

 With the right tools, the procedure is relatively simple.

-The researchers used a speciality filament that seems nearly opaque in the visible spectrum but transmit around 45 per cent in the infrared region.
+The researchers used a speciality filament that seems nearly opaque in the visible spectrum but transmits around 45 percent in the infrared region.

 The machine-readable label is placed within the walls of a printed object using